College Bowl: Gameplay

 All matches beyond the qualifiers in the first season had three Face-Off rounds, with five categories available; each round ended when four of them have been played.
 The higher-seeded team in each match starts the first round.
 In season one, the Face-Offs were followed by a "Dropout Round," in which the host asks a question with multiple correct answers (e.g. naming the 30 teams in the NBA) and calls on one member at a time from alternating teams to respond.
 A miss or repetition of any previously given answer eliminates the contestant from the round.
 When called on, a contestant may challenge any one opposing team member to respond instead; if the opponent gives a correct answer, the challenger is eliminated.
 The first team to be eliminated must choose one of its members to sit out the Two-Minute Drill, while the opposing team plays the round with all three.

 The "Dropout Round" was replaced in season two starting with the quarterfinals with a new round dubbed "The Handoff," in which three categories each feature a question with three correct answers.
 The trailing team goes first.
 Each correct response is worth 20 points, while an incorrect response moves on to the next teammate until all three chances have finished.
 Just like "The Knockout," a used category gets replaced with a new one.
 In subsequent turns, the contestant in the position corresponding to the question number goes first.
 The round ends after six questions.

 In season two, a new round was added in between the quarterfinals and semifinals, called "The Blitz," consisting of the Kickoff and Two-Minute Drill.
 3 matches are played, with the winner of each advancing to the semifinals, along with the runner-up team that scored the most points.

 In the second season's semifinals, a new round dubbed "Pass-Play" was introduced.
 In this round, two categories are shown, and the controlling team chooses which one to play, with the remaining category being given to the opposing team.
 The trailing team goes first.
 Correct answers are worth 20 points, while an incorrect answer awards the opponents those points.
 The round consists of eight questions, with the latter half including two "Extra Credit" categories that not only double the points but also feature two answers.

+The second season's finals consisted of the Kickoff, One on One, Handoff, Pass-Play and the Two-Minute Drill.

 In season one, members of teams eliminated in the qualifiers, quarterfinals, or semifinals each receive $5,000, $10,000, or $15,000, respectively.
 In season two, members of teams eliminated in the qualifiers, quarterfinals, "The Blitz," or semifinals each receive $5,000, $10,000, $15,000, or $20,000 respectively.
 Members of the tournament champion and runner-up teams each receive $125,000 and $25,000, respectively.
 Alternates did not receive the same monetary award as their teammates.
 In addition, four contestants are chosen to receive $5,000 Merit Awards based on their character and leadership ability.